-Breastfeeding is a fairly sensitive subject for new moms.
-Soon after giving birth the struggle of breastfeeding begins.
-Many women get lucky to nourish and feed their babies right away, whereas some might have to strive for more days to actually get the right amount of flow.
+Breastfeeding your newborn soon after giving birth is critical for breastfeeding success.
+Colostrum is the first-ever dose of breastmilk that your baby needs at the beginning of your breastfeeding journey.
+Producing enough breastmilk for your baby’s growth is essential.
+Many women get lucky to nourish and breastfeed their babies right away, whereas some might have to strive for more days actually to get the right amount of milk supply.

 Breastfeeding is all about demand and supply.
 More latching leads to more milk supply.
-A lot of moms feel so much stressed about having less feed which makes it even worse.
-Stress about anything would actually lessen the supply.
+A lot of moms feel so stressed about having less breastfeed, which makes it even worse.
+Stress about anything would actually slow down milk production.
 Every woman’s body is different, hence, the response is not the same in every case.

-No matter what delivery you have, on average it takes about 3 to 5 days for milk supply to settle in.
-However, some might have enough milk supply the very next day after delivery while some have to struggle for about 4 to 5 days.
+Either you have cesarean or vaginal delivery; on average, it takes about 3 to 5 days for milk supply to settle in.
+However, some might have enough milk supply the very next day after delivery, if not all, while some have to struggle for over a week to establish a sufficient milk supply.

 Babies’ first food is called Colostrum.
-It is the first form of milk babies get and it has way beyond health benefits.
-Colostrum is sufficient to fill a newborn baby’s tummy in the first couple of days of his life.
+It is the first form of milk babies get and it has way too many health benefits.
+Colostrum is sufficient to feed a newborn in the first couple of days of his life.
 Ideally, with every latch, your milk supply has to increase and your baby should feel full.

 Breastmilk is by far the best you can give to your baby.
 There are options that might help to increase milk supply to fill those tiny tummies with lots of nutritional value food.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Healthy Food that improves milk supply for breastfeeding moms

 Following is the list of food items for new moms, struggling with breastfeeding and milk supply.